IjzerenHein/famous-flex/README.md

 they are layed-out.
 This makes it possible to change layouts on the fly and animate the renderables from one layout to another.
 For instance, you can layout a collection of renderables using a `GridLayout`, and change that into a `ListLayout`.
-When using `FlowLayoutController` the renderables will smoothly transition from the old state to the new state using physics, particles and springs.
+When using `flow`-mode the renderables will smoothly transition from the old state to the new state using physics, particles and springs.

 ### Demos